OctopusDeploy/People/Solutions-Engineering/Technical-Account-Managment/L3-Solutions-Architect-TAM.md

 ## 🏆 Customer Success

-- I identify and understand customers' technical and project goals and help customers meet those goals.
+- I identify and understand customers' technical and project goals and collaborate with customers on improvement plans to meet those goals.
 - I have a good understanding of the current strategy and objectives of the company and my team.
-- I can identify expansion opportunities and work with Key Account Managers to determine goals and recognize churn risk.
+- I can identify expansion opportunities and work with Account Executives to determine goals and recognize churn risk.
 - I identify customer readiness for business reviews and provide valuable input.
 - I am the advocate for my customers within Octopus.
-- I proactively develop the agenda for a customer call.
-Surfacing features and items of interest to the customer.
+- I work on TAM customer incidents, working towards a successful outcome.
+- I can formulate a customer improvement plan with some input from senior team members.

 <details>
 <summary>Examples</summary>